(New England) Contra

 Balance the Wave, (4)

-ladies release their l. hands to Allemande neighbor right for men to pull across the set by the left, (4)
+ladies release their l. hands, neighborAllemande right - for men to pull across the set by the left, (4)

-hinge partner right - to head along the line (to ‘shadow’ or if at an end, ‘shadow’ will be the person opposite).
+partner hinge right - to head along the line to ‘shadow’ or if at an end, ‘shadow’ will be the person opposite.
 (4)

 Return along the line to partner swing.
-(11)
+(10)

 B2: Couples Pass the Ocean to form a crossways wave, (4)